mpazaryna/mpazaryna/README.md

 - 👋 Hi, I’m @mpazaryna
 - 👀 I’m interested in cloud first application development.
-- 🌱 I’m currently learning about zettelkasten.
+- 🌱 I’m currently learning about zettelkasten and very committed to using Obsidian on a daily basis.
-- 💞️ I’m looking to collaborate on exciting projects.
 - 📫 You can reach me at mpazbot@gmail.com

 <!---